opensaucebaus/cpanel-tools/README.md

 ## 🙏 Support

 If these tools made your life easier, please consider buying me a coffee (or a pizza)!
-Your donation helps me keep improving and maintaining them.
+Your support helps me a lot!

 [Donate via PayPal](https://www.paypal.com/donate/?hosted_button_id=UGQVQEM655FAG)